The Owner & the Flight Park

 The Town of Lumby - A History

 Although the village of Lumby was incorporated in 1956, its history dates back to 1893, when the forty-acre town site was surveyed.
-Prior to that, the small settlement of pioneer farmers and gold miners lived in White Valley, whose beginning commenced with the Cherry Creek gold strike in 1862.
+Prior to that, the small settlement of pioneer farmers, loggers and gold miners lived in White Valley, whose beginning commenced with the Cherry Creek gold strike in 1862.

 The gold fever in British Columbia in the early 1860s brought men seeking an instant fortune.
 Some made their fortune.
 Others made and quickly squandered their riches.
 Some were disappointed and disappeared.
 Some realized the real potential was in the lush valleys of the Okanagan Valley.
 They became the first settlers.
 For years, farming and logging were the main source of revenue for the region, and so it is today, but on a much grander scale.
 Lumby is now considered to be the wood products and logging capital of the North Okanagan.

 Annually, the Lumby Days family fair takes place in the beginning of summer, attracting many people from around the valley.
 Hang gliding and paragliding are very popular in Lumby.
-The village has hosted many national and international events, usually taking place at nearby Cooper Mountain.
+The village and The Freedom Flight Park have hosted many national and international flying events.